neuecc/UniRx/Assets/UniRx/ReadMe.txt

 Yoshifumi Kawai(a.k.a. neuecc) is software developer in Japan.
 He is Director/CTO at Grani, Inc.
 Grani is top social game developer in Japan.
-And he awarded Microsoft MVP for Visual C# since 2011.
+He awarded Microsoft MVP for Visual C# since 2011.

 Mail: ils@neue.cc
 Twitter: https://twitter.com/neuecc (JPN)